Commitment Issues? How To Overcome The Fear Of Intimacy

 Causes of fear of intimacy can sometimes be linked to general confusion about what you want in life.
 If, say, you don’t know what kind of partner you really want, or what you want to accomplish with that partner, it can be tempting to just avoid romance altogether.

 So, take some time to imagine your ideal life circumstances.
 What will you be doing for a living, and how will you be spending your time?
 Where will you be living?
 And, crucially, who will you be living with?

 Consider the traits you want in a partner and the things you are not willing to accept.
 Think about whether you want children, the types of hobbies you want to share, and why this type of relationship will improve your life.
 As well as helping you make sense of your own desires, this type of reflective activity encourages you to see relationships in a positive light.

 5. Build Self Confidence And Let Go Of Insecurities

 As suggested above, having an intimacy avoidance disorder can often have a lot to do with your self-esteem.
 This means that it’s vital for you to work on increasing your confidence and on feeling good about yourself.

-For example, make sure you get plenty of exercise, maintain a diet that is both healthy and enjoyable, and follow your passions so that you get genuine pleasure from every day.
+For example, make sure you get plenty of exercises, maintain a diet that is both healthy and enjoyable, and follow your passions so that you get genuine pleasure from every day.

 As you make these types of changes, you’re sure to see a difference in the way you view intimacy and interpersonal relationships as well.